The first of its kind, in a Georgia now gone.

 The log church in Locust Grove eventually was replaced by a larger frame structure in 1821.
 By the time of the Civil War, however, most of the Catholic community in Locust Grove had moved to other states or to the nearby town of Sharon, which had sprung up along the railroad that was built through the area in the 1850s.
-In 1877, the Church of the Purification of the Blessed Virgin Mary moved to Sharon, which entailed the relocation of the wood frame church originally built in 1821.
+In 1877, the Church of the Purification of the Blessed Virgin Mary moved to Sharon, which entailed the relocation of the wood frame church initially built in 1821.

 In 1883, with the old frame church no longer adequate for the parish’s needs, the present church was built.
 It was a bright, beautiful building, almost indistinguishable from Protestant churches of the time.
 Communicants arrived to a white clapboard church drawn by the peal of its bell, the same bell we hear today.
 Then, as now, towering double-hung sash windows let in generous amounts of light to the nave.

 During the height of its prosperity, trains rolled in and out of Sharon laden with cotton from surrounding plantations.
 It was a bustling community well into the early 20th century, but the onset of the boll weevil during and after 1915 decimated the cotton economy in Georgia and Sharon.
 Plantations were sold.
 People moved elsewhere.

 Over the course of the 20th century, the population of Sharon slowly dwindled, as did the number of Catholics there.
 In 2001, the Archdiocese of Atlanta downgraded Purification Church to station status under St. Joseph’s parish in Washington, its former station.
-In 2017, The Church of the Purification of the Blessed Virgin Mary was designated as The Heritage Center of the Purification of the Virgin Mary and placed under the Parish of the Cathedral of Christ the King.
+In 2017, The Church of the Purification of the Blessed Virgin Mary was designated as The Heritage Center of the Purification of the Virgin Mary.
+The church and both cemeteries are now maintained and operated by Purification Heritage Center.